AdminTurnedDevOps/PearsonCourses/GitOps-For-Kubernetes/Section7/readme.md

+**If the `kube-prometheus` directory is empty for you, please re-clone it here**: https://prometheus-operator.dev/docs/prologue/quick-start/

 Start Fresh!

 This lab is going to be based off of everything we've talked about throughout this course and what we built on.
 Because of that, a few of these components may already exist.
 If you're using Minikube, KinD, Docker Desktop, etc..., delete the cluster and deploy a new one.